What Is AIONET?

 Drift-Aware PoD

-Continuous entropy and signal-drift scoring for machine liveness, replay resistance, and hardware fingerprinting.
+Continuous entropy and signal-drift scoring validated under live multi-node execution, enabling machine liveness detection, replay resistance, and hardware fingerprinting.

 AI-Scored Validation